 What I’m about to say will undoubtedly anger many fellow attorneys.
 Why?
 Because the truth sometimes hurts.
-Although this article focuses specifically on divorce cases, much of the advice I give pertains to many other areas of law and has been derived from 31 years practice as well as personal divorce experiences.
+Although this article focuses specifically on divorce cases, much of the advice I give pertains to many other areas of law and has been derived from 31 years of practice as well as personal divorce experiences.

 First, let me start by giving you my personal opinion about “family” lawyers.
-Most are scum-of-the earth, bloodsuckers who thrive on the process of breaking-up families.
-I believe that eventually we will evolve as a society and eliminate these type lawyers from the legal system.
+Most are scum-of-the-earth, bloodsuckers who thrive on the process of breaking up families.
+I believe that eventually we will evolve as a society and eliminate these types of lawyers from the legal system.
 Why?
 Because they perpetuate chaos and conflict among parties instead of resolutions.

 TIP #1: Hire the right lawyer.

 So, what happens if your inexperienced “family” lawyer has to go to trial because you want to exercise your right to do so?
 You are stuck in what might be the most critical legal affair of your life.
 You may be stuck with a “My Cousin Vinny” type lawyer, and you lose.
 You must know who you are hiring.
-Ask the lawyer how may jury trials he/she has taken to jury verdict?
+Ask the lawyer how many jury trials he/she has taken to jury verdict?
 When was his/her last jury trial?
 What was the result?
-If the lawyer hesitates answering any of these questions, RUN!
+If the lawyer hesitates to answer any of these questions, RUN!